blockprotocol/blockprotocol/rfcs/text/0430-hook-service.md

 [guide-level-explanation]: #guide-level-explanation

-A **hook** is an injection point blocks provide to embedding applications to allow them to optionally render or modify already rendered views associated with a path to data provided by the graph service's `blockEntity` property.
+A **hook** is an injection point blocks provide to embedding applications to allow them to optionally render or modify already rendered views associated with a Graph Service property in the block's schema.

 **Note: the word 'optionally' here is key.** Blocks cannot today _require_ embedding applications to implement a handler for any specific 'hook'.
 Therefore, each 'hook' must specify a fallback rendering strategy which embedding applications implementing the hook service can use instead of implementing the hook themselves.